 Furthermore, there are some stipulations regarding the above actions that must be present in order to constitute a hostile work environment.
 They include:

-- Employer is aware or should be aware: You have reported the violations to someone in power at the company, such as your boss, supervisor, HR department, or know that the appropriate parties have witnessed the inappropriate behavior
+- Employer is aware or should be aware: You have reported the violations to someone in power at the company, such as your boss, supervisor or human resources department, or you know that the appropriate parties have witnessed the inappropriate behavior.

-When you hire attorney Craig Berman, he will listen to your circumstances and advise you on moving forward.
-Depending on the situation, he will help you file a complaint with either the Florida Commission on Human Relations (FCHR) or the Equal Employment Opportunity Commission (EEOC), or both.
+When you hire attorney Berman, he will listen to your circumstances and advise you on moving forward.
+Depending on the situation, he will help you file a complaint with either the Florida Commission on Human Relations (FCHR), the Equal Employment Opportunity Commission (EEOC) or both.
 If the appropriate agency doesn’t resolve the issue, Mr. Berman will initiate a lawsuit against your employer.
-Together, you and Mr. Berman will make things right and ensure you get a resolution with which you are satisfied.
+Together, you and Mr. Berman will make things right and ensure that you get a resolution with which you are satisfied.

 Berman Law Firm, P.A., provides legal counsel to clients in Hillsborough and Pinellas counties who are struggling with hostile work environment issues.
 Contact the St. Petersburg office today at 727-547-3316 to schedule a free consultation with a skilled employment lawyer.